folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 **E-resources in package.** This accordion displays all e-resources associated with the package.
 E-resources can be filtered by Current, Future, Dropped, and All.

 **Notes.** For information on Notes see [Adding and removing notes](#adding-and-removing-notes).

+### Viewing an e-resource title

+You can view packages in e-resources by clicking on **Titles** in the **Search & filter** pane.

+In the Titles pane, click an e-resource title to view it.
+The e-resource title details pane displays with additional information about the e-resource title, depending on the data that has been added to the internal KB.

+The following accordions also display:

+**Agreements for this e-resource.** This accordion displays agreements that cover this e-resource title.
+To add an e-resource from the internal KB to an agreement see [Adding an agreement line via the internal KB](#adding-an-agreement-line-via-the-internal-kb).

+**Options for acquiring e-resource.** From here you can add a package or title to your basket.

+**Notes.** For information on Notes see [Adding and removing notes](#adding-and-removing-notes).

+**Discovery settings.** Displays whether the title is suppressed from discovery.

 ## Editing e-resources